Pirates vs. Mets Player Props Betting Odds

 Hayes Stats

-- Ke'Bryan Hayes has collected 62 hits with 15 doubles, five triples, four home runs and 15 walks.
-He has driven in 28 runs with seven stolen bases.
+- Ke'Bryan Hayes has 62 hits with 15 doubles, five triples, four home runs, 15 walks and 28 RBI.
+He's also stolen seven bases.

 Hayes Recent Games